Mole Control

 Keith's Pro Tips

-"There are a number of different ways you can address a mole problem.
-It’s important to note that using a combination of control methods works best if you want to get rid of a mole quickly as opposed to using one single method of control.
+"There are several different ways to address a mole problem.
+It’s important to note that using a combination of control methods works best if you want to get rid of a mole quickly, as opposed to using one single method of control.
 This will give you a better chance to get rid of moles and keep them off your land."

 Mole Control: How To Get Rid of Moles

-This page is a general Mole control guide.
-Using the products and methods suggested you will get control of Moles.
-Follow this guide and use the recommended products and we guarantee 100% control of Moles.
-Consult local and state guidelines to see if Moles are a protected species in your location before applying control.
+This page is a general mole control guide.
+Using the products and methods suggested, you will get control of moles.
+Follow this guide and use the recommended products, and we guarantee 100% control over the moles.
+Consult local and state guidelines to see if moles are a protected species in your location before applying control.

-While there are a number of different pests that can intrude upon your lawn, perhaps there is no bigger threat to a yard than a Mole.
-When they venture upon a lawn and begin burrowing holes they not only destroy the look of your lawn, but also cause walking hazards that are hidden in the grass.
+While several different pests can intrude upon your lawn, perhaps there is no more significant threat to a yard than a mole.
+When they venture upon a lawn and begin burrowing holes, they not only destroy the look of your lawn but also cause walking hazards hidden in the grass.

-Moles are relentless when it comes to digging burrows and are on a never-ending search for food to satisfy their insatiable appetites.
-Wherever lawn insect and lawn worm populations are high, Moles will be there to dig and feast on the insects, completely disregarding the damage they inflict to a homeowners lawn in the process.
+Moles are relentlessly digging burrows and are on a never-ending search for food to satisfy their insatiable appetites.
+Wherever lawn insect and worm populations are high, moles will be there to dig and feast on the insects, completely disregarding the damage they inflict on a homeowner's lawn.

-If you are encountering a Mole problem on your property, our DIY Mole Control guide can help.
-Read on to learn what smart DIY approaches and high-quality professional DIY mole control products are needed to overcome a mole invasion.
+If you encounter a mole problem on your property, our DIY mole Control guide can help.
+Learn what smart DIY approaches and high-quality professional DIY mole control products are needed to overcome a mole invasion.

 Identification